New England Antique Shopping

 Not only do the antique stores in Connecticut offer everything you can think of discovering, they also often present such treasures in historic settings.
 With the region around Woodbury often called the “Antiques Capital of Connecticut”, you’ll be sure to find just about everything and anything in Connecticut’s Antique Shops.
 The Connecticut Antique Guide in CT Living offers more activity ideas for your visit to Connecticut.

-There are several impressive antique shops in the state of Rhode Island, and Newport is the perfect place to start your quest for the ancient or hard-to find treasure.
-With over 60 antique shops in a ten mile radius, Newport, Rhode Island is a treasure in and of itself for any true antique enthusiast.
-Set your bookmark to Rhode Island Antiques in RI Living for some suggestions.
+There are several impressive antique shops in the state of Rhode Island, and Newport is the perfect place to start your quest for the ancient or hard-to-find treasure.
+With over 60 antique shops in a ten-mile radius, Newport, Rhode Island is a treasure in and of itself for any true antique enthusiast.

 Tt a fun way to spend the day – New England Antique hunting.
 As you drive through the scenic New England villages set among the majestic mountains, clear running streams and along ocean-side beaches, you will find an antique shop or two waiting to be discovered.
 Walking through an antique store enables us to take a step back in time and get a chance to not only see a piece of history up close but to even own it and thus become part of its history.
 NE Living thanks you for visiting the antique shops of New England.
 Contact us for information about featuring your New England antique shop.